 This promotion applies to online customers only, who are over the age of 18.

-Winners will be notified via Bettabets notification message system – keep an eye out on Thursday after the Wednesday of the promotion period.
+Winners will be notified via Bettabets notification message system – keep an eye out on Thursday after the Wednesday of the promotion period and Saturday after the Friday promotion period

 Duplicate accounts don't qualify for the promotion.
 Free Spins will be awarded once per account, person, IP and household.